-The Code applies to all forms of communication and interaction, including:
+The Code applies to all forms of communication and interaction, including: x' at face to face monting.

 - ✓ at face-to-face meetings - ✓ at online or telephone meetings

 6. Standards of Councillor Conduct

 - 6.1 This section sets out your obligations, which are the minimum standards of conduct required of you as a councillor.
 Should your conduct fall short of these standards, a complaint may be made against you, which may result in action being taken. - 6.2 Guidance is included to help explain the reasons for the obligations and how they should be followed.